JonasVistrup/LawXAIDemo/README.md

 Clicking an answer will provide explanations for that answer.
 There might be more than one explanation for an answer.

-The following is an example of how an example could look:
+The following is an example:

 ![Error Getting Picture](https://github.com/JonasVistrup/LawXAIDemo/blob/master/running.png "Running Screen")